OSGeoLabBp/tutorials/english/data_processing/lessons/pc2grid.rst

 | 3rd        | 14.77 | 14.98 | 16.70 | 38.15 |
 +------------+-------+-------+-------+-------+

-*Development tipp*
+*Development tipps*

 Try to speed up the algorithms demostrated or try to find faster algorithms.

-Create Octave/Matlab script for the algorithms and compare the speed to Python.
+Create Octave/Matlab scripts for the algorithms and compare their speed to Python.